gunderson/jquery.spriteAnimation/README.md

 ### Parametric commands

-Commands that require parameters should be set as properties on objects
+Commands that require parameters should be set as properties on objects.
+Commands can be issued in the same object as option updates.

 #### gotoFrame

-    $(".testButton").spriteAnimation(gotoFrame:0);
+    $(".testButton").spriteAnimation({gotoFrame:0});

 Sets the current frame of the animation to the integer value